 These claims and risks may vary depending on the nature of the aggregated client base.
-Among other claims, we may be subject to disputes based on third party tracking information or analysis.
+Among other claims, we may be subject to disputes based on third-party tracking information or analysis.
 We may also be subject to differing credit profiles and risks based on the agency relationship associated with these advertisers.
 For such advertisers, payment may be made on an invoice basis, unlike our retail platform, which in many instances is paid in advance of the service.
-In some limited circumstances we may also have accepted individual advertiser payment liability in place of liability of the advertising agency or media advisor.
+In some limited circumstances, we may also have accepted individual advertiser payment liability in place of liability of the advertising agency or media advisor.

-We received approximately 61% and 63% of our revenue from our five largest customers for the year ended December 31, 2015 and the three months ended March 31, 2016, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.
+We received approximately 60% and 56% of our revenue from our five largest customers for the year ended December 31, 2016 and the three months ended March 31, 2017, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.

-Our five largest customers accounted for approximately 61% and 63% of our total revenues for the year ended December 31, 2015 and the three months ended March 31, 2016, respectively.
-YP and Resolution Media were our largest customers and were responsible for 24% and 22% of our total revenues, respectively, for the three months ended March 31, 2016.
+Our five largest customers accounted for approximately 60% and 56% of our total revenues for the year ended December 31, 2016 and the three months ended March 31, 2017, respectively.
+YP and Resolution Media were our largest customers and were responsible for 22% and 11% of our total revenues, respectively, for the three months ended March 31, 2017.

 Through our primary contract with YP, we generate revenues from our local leads platform.
 We also have a separate pay-for-call services arrangement with YP.
-In 2015, we extended these arrangements through December 31, 2016.
-The primary local leads platform arrangement includes certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
-We expect YP may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
+In 2016, we extended these agreements through December 31, 2018.
+The primary local leads platform arrangement provides YP flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides YP with certain termination rights beginning January 1, 2018 upon four-months prior notice.
+We expect YP may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third-party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
+YP's small business account base utilizing our platform has declined, and to the extent declines occur in their business, their small business accounts may spend fewer dollars on our pay-for-call services.
+We expect YP and local leads platform advertisers in future periods will comprise lower total revenues compared to previous periods and YP as a percentage of our total revenue may also comprise a smaller percentage of our total revenue with any revenue increase.
 We also have a separate distribution partner agreement with YP.
-There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts now set to expire in December 2016, and, if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
+There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts, and if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.